How to Clean the Inside of Your Car Like a Pro

 Be prepared to find a few French fries.

 Now that you've gotten rid of all the crumbs and junk, it's time to wipe.
 "For leather seats or a leather steering wheel, make sure you're using something that's designed for leather," says Newman.
 Baby wipes are another go-to for cleaning leather but make sure to spot-test first, says the expert.
-We like these or these.
 "For vinyl seats and trim, microfiber cloths and soapy water will do the trick," Newman says.
 "Make sure to use a clean microfiber cloth rinsed in clean water to wipe up after the soap solution."
 If you want to keep a surface cleaner in the car, you can clean your dashboard with a gentle disinfecting wipe, to kill germs and remove dirt.
 These products will work on all of your car's hard interior surfaces.

-Backseat cup holders can get messy quick.
-To avoid painstaking cleanup efforts, Newman suggests sticking a silicone baking cup in your cup holders.
-"When they get dirty, you can just pull them out to clean, and swap it for a fresh one immediately," she says.
+Thee backseat, where you're likely not sitting as frequently, can get messy quickly.
+Newman also suggests sticking a silicone baking cup in your cup holders—"When they get dirty, you can just pull them out to clean, and swap it for a fresh one immediately," she says—in order to avoid time-consuming cleanups.
 One area to take it easy is on the hardware.
 "You need to be careful with seatbelt webbing," stresses Newman.
-"You don't want to get those soapy and wet, because it can damage the seatbelt."
+"You don't want to get those soapy and wet because it can damage the seatbelt."
 Try your best to remove spills from seatbelts when they're still wet, and don't use too much force when attempting to lift older stains.
 If you must remove a ground-in stain, go to a detailer.
-"At some point, you have to admit you've lost the battle."MAKE: A Matching Pillow and Blanket for your Backseat!
+"At some point, you have to admit you've lost the battle."

 If you've deep-cleaned your car but an odor persists, it might be time to change your air filters.
 Dirty filters will distribute an unpleasant smell through your car's air vents.
 While outer surfaces of your air vents can be wiped down with a cloth to keep dust at bay, changing the filters can be more of a challenge.
-"It can be difficult to change your air filter yourself, since every manufacturer does them a bit differently," Newman says.
+"It can be difficult to change your air filter yourself since every manufacturer does them a bit differently," Newman says.
 "Ideally, you should take your car in and have your air filters changed every 12,000 to 15,000 miles."

 "Cleaning your car windows should be the final item on your car-cleaning to-do list," says Newman.
 Start by covering the dashboard with rags or towels, to keep windshield cleaner drips at bay.
 Look for a glass cleaner that's designated for cars—you'll have a better chance of avoiding unsightly streaks.
 "Spray the cleaner onto the windshield, and use a microfiber cloth to clean the windshield," says Newman.
 "You'll need a second microfiber cloth to then polish the windshield."
 If streaks still plague you after the first go, don't panic.
-Just repeat the process.CLEAN: Every Room of Your House With Our Spring Cleaning Guide
+Just repeat the process.

 Once you've deep-cleaned your car, give it regular cleanliness checkups.
 "Do a thorough cleaning of your car at least once a month," Newman advises.
 "If you're in the car a lot because of carpooling or unending weekend sports games, you may need to give the interior a cleaning twice a month."